Exploring the Mystery – Verse One of the Tao Te Ching

 - Can you name times when you felt the mystery of the Universe in your life?

-- Are there synchronicities that can’t be explained any other way?
+- Do synchronicities occur that can’t be explained any other way?

 - Do you experience feelings of awe when you know how magical and mysterious this world is – even for a second?
 What are some examples?